moonpic/himitsu/src/features.md

 ## Connect with Popular Services

 - Sync with AniList & MyAnimeList and more to get content and user data.

 ---

-## Download and Torrent Support

-- Download your favorite episodes and chapters, with torrent support included.

----